Menu

 Triangulation supports agricultural spread of the Transeurasian languages

-Authors Robbeets M, Bouckaert R, Conte M
+Authors Robbeets M, Bouckaert R, Conte M, Savelyev A, Li T et al.

 Abstract